urbit/developers.urbit.org/content/guides/core/app-school/intro.md

 ## What are Gall agents?

-Gall is one of the eight vanes (kernel modules) of Arvo, Urbit's operating system.
+Gall is one of the nine vanes (kernel modules) of Arvo, Urbit's operating system.
 Gall's purpose is to manage userspace applications called _agents_.

 An agent is a piece of software that is primarily focused on maintaining and